asief-iqbal/Thesis/README.md

-# CAPA: Context-Aware Runtime Adaptive Pruning
+# Structured Adaptive Pruning for LLMs

 A rule-based system for adaptive LLM pruning that balances inference speed, accuracy, and resource usage based on real-time hardware state and prompt complexity.
 Bridges static pruning (e.g., LLM-Pruner, SparseGPT) with dynamic runtime decisions using deterministic methodologies.